 2. Unrelated Diversification – Where it’s unlikely that any real synergies will be realized between the existing business and the new product/market.

-Let’s work off the leather shoe producer example again.
+Let’s work on the leather shoe producer example again.
 Consider if management wanted to reduce its overall reliance on the (highly cyclical) consumer discretionary high-end shoe business, they might invest heavily in a consumer packaged goods product in order to diversify.

 Ansoff Matrix and Financial Analysis